Irrational Random Utility Models: Irrational random utility models

-The characterization of the set of I-RUMs is based on the intuition that only a RUM with a probability distribution that is sufficiently spread out can be an I-RUM.
-We develop our intuition within our opening example.
+Applying Theorem \ref{thm: RNUM} to RUMs provides a novel viewpoint on the relation between heterogeneous preferences and irrational choice functions.
+Specifically, the characterization of I-RUMs is based on the intuition that only a RUM with a sufficiently spread-out probability distribution can be an I-RUM.
+We develop this intuition within our opening example.